 In the UK, gas is the dominant central heating fuel (see Figure 27) and it also supplies half of non-centrally heated homes.
 Renewable energy and energy from waste meet about 1% of domestic heating energy demand.

 This growth of central heating use has been a mixed blessing for overall energy demand.
-The average UK dwelling today is better insulated than its 1970 counterpart, and space heating system efficiencies have increased, from an average of about 50% in 1970 to nearly 75% in 2006 (BRE, 2008).
+The average UK dwelling today is better insulated than its 1970 counterpart, and space heating system efficiencies have increased, from an average of about 50% in 1970 to over 80% in 2011 (BEIS, 2013).
 It might therefore be thought that the space heating demand of the average UK home would have fallen dramatically.
 However, much of the potential energy saving has been taken up as increased internal temperatures.
-Homes are now better heated and estimated average internal temperatures have risen from about 12°C to 18°C over the same period, increasing heat loss.
+Homes are now better heated and estimated average internal temperatures have risen from about 12°C to 18°C over the same period, increasing the heat losses.
 It is even possible that this temperature trend will continue in the future to levels of 22°C or more found in housing in Germany and Scandinavia.